Tired of not seeing results from old styles of leadership, aka the "way we've always done it," and ready to make the status quo run for the hills?

 You check in with them to make sure they are making progress and to see if they need your support.
-You do not take the project over, instead encouraging and supporting, such as by serving as a thought partner to help problem solve key hang-ups.
+You do not take the project over, instead of encouraging and supporting, such as by serving as a thought partner to help problem-solve key hang-ups.

 You hold the team accountable, individually and as a team, but you do so respectfully and by providing feedback to help them improve their work products as needed.